vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 ## Project setup

-Fist of all we need to create the project's directory structure and install minimal requirements into a "virtualenv".
+First of all we need to create the project's directory structure and install minimal requirements into a "virtualenv".
 Then we write the first test which should obviously "fail" since there is no actual application code written at this point.
 And then we write a minimal Flask app, to get the test to pass.